 Unfortunately, prefatory objections of form and format must be stated.
 Even if it made every word count, a 97 page "pocketbook" could not do justice to its announced topics, the nature and origins of the state.
-The discussion of the nature of the state is hopelessly brief and superficial (11- 25), and lifted without acknowledgment from the earlier book.
-Barclay's excursions into European and American history are remarkably inaccurate, but will not be dealt with here.
-He makes occasional oddball remarks, such as, that in modern societies "policemen invariably wear special dress" (18) - an opinion tragically at variance with the
+The discussion of the nature of the state is hopelessly brief and superficial

-&lt;sup>1 He taught at the University of Alberta from 1966, where he is now professor emeritus, until some recent date.
+He taught at the University of Alberta from 1966, where he is now professor emeritus, until some recent date.
 On the last page of the book under review, after dismissing anarchist revolution as impossible, Professor Barclay endorses, among several anarchist gestures, the rejection of government employment.
 He worked for the Alberta provincial government for almost forty years.

-&lt;sup>2 Numerals in parentheses are page references to The State.
-In my footnotes, asterisks (\) identify texts which are not listed in Barclay's bibliography.
+2 Numerals in parentheses are page references to The State.
+In my footnotes, asterisks () identify texts which are not listed in Barclay's bibliography.

-&lt;sup>3 Harold Barclay, People Without Government: An Anthropology of Anarchism (London: Kahn & Averill with Cienfuegos Press, 1982), 148 (eleven page references to Kropotkin in the index; the bibliography lists Mutual Aid\ and The State: Its Historic Role\, as this book's bibliography does not).
+3 Harold Barclay, People Without Government: An Anthropology of Anarchism (London: Kahn & Averill with Cienfuegos Press, 1982), 148 (eleven page references to Kropotkin in the index; the bibliography lists Mutual Aid and The State: Its Historic Role, as this book's bibliography does not).
 With the usual abysmal production values it shares with AK Press, Freedom Press misstates PWGs subtitle in the bibliography to the new book!
 (107).